Fast methods for denoising matrix completion formulations, with applications to robust seismic data interpolation: Numerical experiments

 \subsubsection{Simultaneous missing-trace interpolation and denoising}

 To illustrate the utility of robust cost functions, we consider a situation where observed data are heavily contaminated.
 The goal here is to simultaneously denoise interpolate the data.
 We work with same seismic line from Gulf of Suez.
-To obtain the observed data, we apply a sub-sampling mask that randomly removes 50\% of the shots, and to simulate contamination, we replace another 10\% of the shots with large random errors, whose amplitudes are three times the maximum amplitude present in the data.
-In this example, we formulate and solve the robust matrix completion problem~\eqref{BPDN}, where the cost $\rho$ is taken to be the penalty~\eqref{StudentForm}; see section~\ref{sec:Robust} for the explanation and motivation.
+To obtain the observed data, we apply a sub-sampling mask that randomly removes 50\% of the shots, and to simulate contamination, we replace another 10\% of the shots with large random errors, whose amplitudes are three times the maximum amplitude present in the data. \black{In reality, we know the sub-sampling mask but we do not know the behaviour and amplitude of noise.} In this example, we formulate and solve the robust matrix completion problem~\eqref{BPDN}, where the cost $\rho$ is taken to be the penalty~\eqref{StudentForm}; see section~\ref{sec:Robust} for the explanation and motivation.
 As in the previous examples, the recovery is done in the (m-h) domain.
 We implement the formulation in the frequency domain, where we work with monochromatic frequency slices, and adjust the rank and $\nu$ parameter while going from low to high frequency slices.
 Figure \ref{fig:9} compares the recovery results with and without using a robust penalty function.
 The error budget plays a significant role in this example, and we standardized the problems by setting the {\it relative error} to be 20\% of the initial error, so that the formulations are comparable.

 We can clearly see that the standard least squares formulation is unable to recover the true solution.
 The intuitive reason is that the least squares penalty is simply unable to budget large errors to what should be the outlying residuals.
 The Student's t penalty, in contrast, achieves a good recovery in this extreme situation, with an SNR of 17.9 DB.
 In this example, we used 300 iterations of SPG$\ell_1$ for all frequency slices.